kmcgillivray/kmcgillivray.github.io/about/index.md

 ## About

 My name is Kevin McGillivray.
 I'm a designer from Wisconsin.
+I make websites, drawings, paintings and lots of other things.
 I like iterative creativity, simplicity, books, chess and tea.
 My favorite word is "studio."

 ## About this site